 Due to the elements in water, oxygen, salts and sulphates, metal parts will wear and eventually rust.
 Be sure your plumber has technology that will spot these issues such as video cameras that will pinpoint exactly where the problem is.

 Dealing with plumbing emergencies

-How do you know if a complaining tenant is over reacting, or if it’s a bigger issue to deal with?
-Here is a list of what will need attention pronto.
-Most other issues are probably not an 'emergency' although service and customer satisfaction should still be high on your agenda.
+How do you know if a complaining tenant is overreacting, or if it’s a bigger issue to deal with?
+Here is a list of what will need attention as soon as possible.
+Most other issues are probably not an 'emergency', although service and customer satisfaction should still be high on your agenda.